maddigits/maddigits.github.com/_posts/2013-06-27-persistence-base.md

 category: posts
 ---

-Some time ago, I [post]({ post_url 2012-06-25-modular-persistence }) here about a simple project that I've done in my post-graduation classes.
-Since I need it in other projects, and also some friends end up using it in small projects, I decide to evolve it a little bit.
+Some time ago, I [posted here]({ post_url 2012-06-25-modular-persistence }) about a simple project that I've done in my post-graduation classes.
+Since I need it in other projects, and also some friends ended up using it in small projects, I decided to evolve it a little bit.

 So, this is just another post (better, I hope) about [that project][1].
 It's basically, a "base" for your Java projects that will somehow need to persist data to some database (almost any app).
-It's baked by Guice, Guava, EclipseLink and Apache B-Val, so, you shall have almost everything you need to get started almost instantly (you still need to add the JDBC driver).
+It's baked by Guice, Guava, EclipseLink and Apache B-Val, so, you must have almost everything you need to get started almost instantly (you still need to add the JDBC driver).

 In this post, I'll use the version **0.0.5** as base, but it should work